Question: How many hours can an occasional driver drive each week?

 Some insurers suggest as a rule of thumb that an occasional driver is not found to be driving the vehicle in question more than once a week.

-That being said generally insurance companies allow coverage for the occasional driver provided that driver does not live in your household and the vehicle is parked at your dwelling at the end of the day.
+Generally, insurance companies allow coverage for the occasional driver provided that driver does not live in your household and the vehicle is parked at your dwelling at the end of the day.

-If you want to add a driver as an occasional driver to your policy you will need to discuss their definition of this term and how often they say a person can drive a car without being considered more than an occasional driver.
+If you want to add a driver as an occasional driver to your policy, you will need to discuss their definition of this term and how often they say a person can drive a car without being considered more than an occasional driver.